 Pashgian studied art history at Pomona College where she met James Turrell.
 She received her M.A. from Boston University and was headed for a career in academia or museum work.
 While pursuing a Ph.D. at Harvard, Pashgian accidentally transitioned into art making.

-She was teaching at a high school and stumbled on transparent ceramic glazes and became fascinated with how they picked up the light.
+When she was a child, she was always fascinated by the play of light in water and the ambiguity of different shapes and forms.
+Years later teaching high school she stumbled on transparent ceramic glazes and was fascinated with how they picked up light.
 She experimented unsuccessfully with oil paints and decided it was time to return home to Southern California.
-Pashgian does not remember the moment that she found the clear resins that made possible her transition to three-dimensional works in the early 1960s.
+Pashgian did not remember the moment that she found the clear resins that made possible her transition to three-dimensional works in the early 1960s.
 She didn’t have much interaction then with Turrell or the other male artists because many of them were based in Venice, California while she lived and worked in Pasadena.
 For her, the relative isolation she had as one of the few women – along with Mary Corse and Maria Nordman – in such a physical art form was not of much consequence.